MYOB Essentials tech tips

 Process your next super guarantee early (before June 30), to qualify for a tax deduction in the 2016/17 year!
 To do this, simply submit your super payments via PaySuper, or MYOB’s super portal by MYOB’s processing deadline of 25 June.

-Stay compliant with these EOFY tips
+Stay compliant with these EOFY tips: May 2017

 We’ve recently updated Essentials with some important compliance changes for Australian businesses who hire working holiday makers or pay fringe benefits.